skellis46/slipbox/two women dancing.md

 In _Between Faces_,[-@ellis-2018-faces] dance artist Simon Ellis describes how we in screendance ought to take the hyper-presence of smartphones very seriously.
 He describes how smartphone cameras and screens create a dizzyingly reflexive situation in which we have: "a moving body on screen, a moving body having operated the camera (which is often simply a smartphone screen), and a moving body holding a screen/smart-phone as the video is played back and watched."[@ellis-2018-faces n.pag]

 But Ellis leaves out something crucial.
 He leaves out the part that screendance scholar Erin Brannigan calls pro-filmic events.
 These "occur in real time at the moment of filming"[@brannigan-2009-microchoreographies p.121] and are distinct from filmic elements inherent to the final screen version.
-T

 But what if anything is pro-filmic about these two people I saw dancing for their smartphone that afternoon?
 In theory, yes.
 But in practice, no. In practice I think they are more deeply involved in simply being friends.
 The 'filmic' aspect of their behaviour is not something I am privy to, and it is an open question as to how present it is for them.